-Kelly Klosterman has been a board member since 2007 and currently serves on the Executive Committee and chairs the Agriculture Committee.
+Kelly Klosterman has been a board member since 2007 and currently serves on the Agriculture Committee.
 He farms near Mooreton.
 Kelly is also a member of the Richland County Soil Conservation District and ND State Soil Conservation Committee, and was recently appointed to serve on the Carrington Research & Extension Center Advisory Board.
 He and his wife, Mickie, have two children.

 Jeff Breker, Sargent County

 Jeff Breker, Havana, was elected to the board in 2008 and currently serves as a member of the Engineering & Operations Committee.
 Jeff has served his community for numerous years and being elected to Garrison Diversion’s board of directors is just another outlet for him to serve Sargent County citizens.
 Other areas Jeff has served include being the Tewaukon township supervisor since 1982.
 He has been a director on the Southeast Rural Water District since 1989.
 Jeff operates a farm, ranch and feedlot near Havana.
 He is married to Jody and they have three children and two grandchildren.

 Sheridan County voters elected Jim Pellman to serve as Garrison Diversion’s Sheridan County director, replacing Tim Schindler, who retired from the board in 2016.
 Jim holds a seat on the Agriculture Committee.
 He grew up in Mantador and attended school at NDSU, graduating with a B.A. in Ag Economics.
 For nearly 25 years, Jim worked as the vice president of the First National Bank in McClusky, while farming in his “spare” time.
 Since retiring from the bank, Jim enjoys farming full-time.
 He lives in McClusky with his wife, Candace.
 They have two boys who work on the family farm.